 It is important for organizations to ensure that the recognition being given to employees has some value for them.
 This essentially means that the recipients should feel a sense of pride and achievement upon being recognized in the way they are.
 Overlooking this important aspect can render the whole process worthless and even cause the employees to feel de-motivated.
 Hence, it is essential for managers to invest time and effort in learning about the interests and tastes of their employees.
 This information can prove critical in helping organizations to decide about the best way to recognize individual employees in a manner that they value the most.

 In order to get the best results from an employee recognition program, organizations need to make sure that everyone is made aware of the program and the recipients of the recognition.
 This can be ensured by promoting the recognition event within the organization on internal (and maybe even external) social media.
 Organizations may even permit and encourage their employees to share such updates on their personal social media accounts.
 Spreading the news far and wide can prove extremely motivating for the recipients.
 While it helps to enhance the sense of achievement and happiness for the employee, it can also help in promoting the organization as a great prospective employer, which in turn can prove beneficial for attracting potential candidates with the right skills and expertise for key positions.

-The G.I.V.E. model aims to maximize the benefits of employee recognition for organizations; and help them create a positive work culture where talent can be nurtured through a deeply ingrained sense of collaboration, teamwork, and availability of equal opportunities.
+The G.I.V.E. model of employee rewards and recognition aims to maximize the benefits of employee recognition for organizations; and help them create a positive work culture where talent can be nurtured through a deeply ingrained sense of collaboration, teamwork, and availability of equal opportunities.